OleksandrKov00/Web-scraper/README.md

 xlsx_writer.py combines the output from all parsers and exports the collected data into an XLSX dataset.

-The resulting dataset contains up to 1,000 Data Analyst vacancies from job boards covering markets such as:
+The resulting dataset contains up to 1,000 Data Analyst vacancies from job boards covering markets:

 🇺🇦 Ukraine          🇵🇱 Poland